Retro64XYZ/retro64xyz.github.io/_posts/2017-07-11-introduction-to-dark-markets.md

 replacement for end-to-end encryption but is a supplement.

 The largest threat to a Tor user is the browser or client machine itself.
-The vast majority of successful attacks have been conducted by exploting vulnerabilities found in Firefox or the computer running the Tor browser itself.
-Javascript, Flash, and comrpomised files - while traditionally used for normal attacks - are still highly effective against users of Tor.
+The vast majority of successful attacks have been conducted by exploiting vulnerabilities found in Firefox or the computer running the Tor browser itself.
+Javascript, Flash, and compromised files - while traditionally used for normal attacks - are still highly effective against users of Tor.
 Some users may even believe themselves to be invulnerable to attack due to their use of Tor.
 This is false and traditional methods of attack are still highly